-Alibaba is on the verge to launch a new project (currently unnamed) to develop ‘smarter and more connected Olympic village and stadia for athletes’.
-The Alibaba sponsor deal is to as well make ‘more money’ for the Olympic stakeholders and reduce expenses of the arrangers, as said by executives of the company today, February 10.
+Alibaba is on the verge of launching a new project (currently unnamed) to develop ‘smarter and more connected Olympic village and stadia for athletes’.
+The Alibaba sponsor deal is to as well make ‘more money for the Olympic stakeholders and reduce the expenses of the arrangers, as said by executives of the company today, February 10.

-The visions revealed by Alibaba go well with the motto of 2018 Winter Olympics: “Passion.
+The visions revealed by Alibaba go well with the motto of the 2018 Winter Olympics: “Passion.
 Connected.”
-The company is presently one of the top sponsors for IOC (International Olympic Committee) till 2028.
+The company is presently one of the top sponsors of the IOC (International Olympic Committee) till 2028.

-There haven’t been implementations yet according to the revealings of Alibaba, although IOC President Thomas Bach said that the plans ‘can become operational pretty soon.’
-Alibaba’s founder Jack Ma echoed the same, hinting expectations to be realized at 2022 Winter Games in Beijing.
+According to Alibaba’s revealings, there haven’t been implementations yet, although IOC President Thomas Bach said that the plans ‘can become operational pretty soon.’
+Alibaba’s founder Jack Ma echoed the same, hinting at expectations to be realized at the 2022 Winter Games in Beijing.

 The media conference featured a magician and an interpretive dancer.
 Amongst the audience were the likes of Yao Ming, the famous retired Chinese basketball player.

 Alibaba has about 300 employees on Pyeongchang ground to get insights on the event running process so that they can identify possibilities to save money for future host countries.
 The company is further using an international branding campaign for the Olympics that would spread across in the markets of the United States and Great Britain.